ChrisWhealy/wasm_sha256/docs/020-wasi-prerequisites.md

 # Step 2: WASI Prerequisites

-When WASI is used to start a WebAssembly module, its is required that the module fulfil these two prerequisites.
+When WASI is used to start a WebAssembly module, that module is required to fulfil these two prerequisites.
 The WebAssembly module ***must***:

 1. Export a block of memory called `memory`.